Where to Eat in Arusha: Best Local Restaurants, Cafes & Street Food

 • Location: Goliondoi Road

-Serving locally grown Tanzanian coffee, Kitamu is perfect for digital nomads or travelers looking for a quiet place to relax.
-They also offer homemade cakes, sandwiches, and juices.
+• Serving locally grown Tanzanian coffee, Kitamu Coffee is perfect for brunch, and for digital nomads or travelers looking for a quiet place to relax or work.
+They offer some of the best homemade cakes I’ve tried in Arusha.
+Open 24/7!

 • Location: Boma Road, Arusha CBD